RARC Assessments

 Accessibility Services Advisor

-Students who believe they may need an updated assessment should contact their Accessibility Advisor at their college/university.
-Accessibility Advisors can refer a student to RARC by emailing rarc@queensu.ca to start the documentation collection process.
+Students who believe they may need an assessment should contact their Accessibility Advisor at their college/university, who will determine if an assessment is needed.
+Accessibility Advisors can refer a student to RARC by emailing rarc@queensu.ca.
+Accessibility Advisors may assist you in collecting your necessary documentation, or they may refer you to RARC staff to start the documentation collection process.

-Once the referral has been received, the RARC admin team will send each student a detailed package of documentation that must be completed and submitted before appointments can be made.
+Students will receive a detailed package of documentation from their advisor or a RARC admin staff, that must be completed and submitted before appointments can be made.
 All personal documents should be password protected or sent via a secure format such as through SecureDocs www.securedocs.ca.
 Students can create an account and send all documents to rarc@queensu.ca

 NOTE: As part of the Information package, RARC asks for student timetables, so that appointments can be booked when students do not have scheduled classes.